 In the eCommerce world, seasonality refers to periods of time throughout the year when customer orders are either higher or lower than average.

 Seasonality peaks during the online holiday shopping months of October, November, and December.
+According to our annual gifting survey, online holiday shopping will increase by 12% this year!

 If you're an eCommerce seller, you can use seasonality to your advantage.